 I knew in my heart for years that things were not right in my first marriage.
-It wasn’t about not liking something my ex-spouse did like those little daily irritants which can rub us wrong — you know the ones — like leaving the cap off the toothpaste, the toilet seat up, and socks on the floor.
-I knew deep down how he treated me, and our two sons, was wrong.
-I never felt courageous enough though to take a stand and therefore, continued to stay in a marriage which was destructive to both myself and my boys.
+And it wasn’t about not liking something my ex-spouse did, like those little daily irritants which can rub us wrong — you know the ones — like leaving the cap off the toothpaste, the toilet seat up, and socks on the floor.
+I knew deep down how he treated me, and our two sons, was wrong, but I never felt courageous enough to take a stand and therefore, continued to stay in a marriage which was destructive to both myself and my boys.

 God on the other hand justifies those who have placed their faith in His Son and He gives us hope.
 He does not stop loving us or turn His back on us, but ironically, there are those Christians who often do the very thing which our God does not — offer up condemnation and no hope to those who are hurting.

-I know there are many women (and men) who are facing hard decisions regarding their marriages and who live with abuse on a daily basis but do not feel they have the courage to stand up against such wrongfulness.
+I know there are many women (and men) who are facing hard decisions regarding their marriages and who live with abuse on a daily basis, but do not feel they have the courage to stand up against such wrongfulness.
 They are waiting for someone, especially God, to set them free.
 The truth is, not one person can tell you what to do but God can and will guide you when you seek Him.
-But often I hear women in abusive marriages comment on how they are waiting for God to get them out of their situation and what I’ve learned over the years is God does lead us, but not typically with a burning bush sign to light the way.
+It’s common to hear women in abusive marriages say how they are waiting on God to get them out of their situation, yet what I’ve learned over the years is God does lead us, but not typically with a burning bush sign to light the way.

 So, without further ado, here is the reading from my devotion this morning: